RETTA: Retrieval-Enhanced Test-Time Adaptation for Zero-Shot Video Captioning: Introduction

 \section{Introduction}

 Video captioning, aiming to automatically describe the video content in one sentence, is one of the traditional vision-language tasks.
 It plays a crucial role in numerous applications, such as video title generation~\cite{video-title-generation}, blind assistance~\cite{wenlan}, and video search~\cite{Search-oriented}.

-Although current video captioning research makes remarkable progress on full-supervision algorithms, exploration in the area of zero-shot learning still remains limited.
+However, current video captioning research~\cite{pr3, pr4, pr5} typically requires full supervision, with at least 10 reference captions per video, leading to high annotation costs.
+As a practical solution, zero-shot methods reduce the dependence on costly human annotations~\cite{MultiCapCLIP,DeCap}.
+This makes them particularly suitable for scenarios where labeled data is scarce.

-Recently, with the development of pre-trained foundation models in vision and language areas, their combination has shown outstanding zero-shot learning capabilities.
-For example, for the text-based question-answering task, pre-trained retrieval models have been integrated with pre-trained large language models (PLMs) to improve the quality of generated answers.
-An example is shown in Fig.~\ref{fig:insight}~(a), where the retriever takes the question ``The 2024 Olympics will be held'' as a query to retrieve relevant knowledge ``The 2024 Summer Olympics, known as Paris 2024, will be hosted in Paris, France, from 26 July to 11 August.''.
+Recently, with the development of pre-trained foundation models in vision and language areas, their combination has shown outstanding zero-shot learning capabilities~\cite{MeaCap,MERCap}.
+For example, for the text-based question-answering task, pre-trained retrieval models have been integrated with Pre-trained Large language Models (PLMs) to improve the quality of generated answers.
+An example is shown in Figure~\ref{fig:insight}~(a), where the retriever takes the question ``The 2024 Olympics will be held'' as a query to retrieve relevant knowledge ``The 2024 Summer Olympics, known as Paris 2024, will be hosted in Paris, France, from 26 July to 11 August.''.
 By concatenating it with the question as a prompt for the model, we get the output ``Paris, France, from 26 July to 11 August 2024''.

-However, a simple application of this paradigm does not work well for multi-modal visual description tasks (e.g., video captioning).
-For example, as shown in Fig.~\ref{fig:insight}~(b), the video query retrieves the related sentence ``Cutting a piece of bread''; then together with the hard prompt ``Video showing'' serving as the input of PLM, the PLM outputs ``how to cut'', which does not meet the expectation of video captioning.
-The main reasons lie in two aspects: (1) Weak semantic connection: The semantic connection between the retrieved text information and the prompt ``video showing'' is not as strong as that between questions and answers in QA tasks.
-This hampers PLMs to generate expected outputs.
-(2) Improper prompts: Prompt engineering itself is a challenging task, letting alone to additionally take diverse retrieval results into consideration.
+However, a simple application of this paradigm does not work well for multi-modal visual description tasks~\cite{basketball1,basketball2} (\eg, video captioning).
+For example, as shown in Figure~\ref{fig:insight}~(b), the video query retrieves the related sentence ``Cutting a piece of bread''; then together with the hard prompt ``Video showing'' serving as the input of PLM, the PLM outputs ``how to cut'', which does not meet the expectation of video captioning.
+The main reasons lie in two aspects: (1) Weak semantic connection: The semantic connection between the prompt ``video showing'' and the retrieved text is not as strong as that between questions and answers in QA tasks.